tiltonneena/PE-Bank-/README.md

       <em>Section of the report showing the outlier assessment.</em>
     </p>

-2. Once data quality was confirmed, hypothesis testing for each profile factor was performed.
+2. Once the data quality was confirmed, hypothesis testing was performed for each profile factor.

     <p align="center">
       <img width="337" height="373" src="Images/hypothesis.jpg"/>